Thursday, April 21st, 5 - 8pm

 quality or artistic merit

-Projects may involve any art form, including performance, events, technology, and all the visual arts or may be used as matching funds for a greater project.
+Projects may involve any art form, including performance, events, technology, and all the visual arts.
+Grant funds may be used as matching funds for a greater project.

 MAJOR RESPONSIBILITIES: The ACAC has been established to advise the Athens Clarke County Unified Government on cultural affairs and aesthetic development of the built environment in accordance with provisions of planning, programming, procurement, installation, operation, and maintenance of public art projects and artworks.